Instantaneous Reaction-Time in Dynamic-Consistency Checking of Conditional Simple Temporal Networks -- Extended version with an Improved Upper Bound --: DC with Instantaneous Reaction-Time

-To conclude, we can prove the main result of this section. \begin{proof}[Proof of Theorem~\ref{thm:mainresult_pi-DC}] The correctness of Algorithm~\ref{algo:check_pi-DC} follows directly from Theorems~\ref{thm:reduction}~and~\ref{thm:mainresult}, plus the fact that $\eta\in[0,1)$ can be computed easily, at line~\ref{algo:check_pi-DC:l6}, as we have already mentioned above.
-The (pseudo) singly-exponential time complexity of Algorithm~\ref{algo:check_pi-DC} follows from that of Theorem~\ref{thm:mainresult} plus the fact that all the integer weights in $\Gamma$ are scaled-up by a factor $1/\gamma=|\Sigma_P|\cdot |V|^2+1$ in $\Gamma'_\gamma$; also notice that $\eta\in[0,1)$ can be computed in time $O(|\Sigma_P|\cdot|V|^2)$, as we have already mentioned.
-Therefore, all in, the time complexity stated in Theorem~\ref{thm:mainresult} increases by a factor $1/\gamma=|\Sigma_P|\cdot |V|^2+1$. \end{proof}
+To conclude, we can prove the following. \begin{proof}[Correctess and Complexity of Algorithm~\ref{algo:check_pi-DC}] The correctness of Algorithm~\ref{algo:check_pi-DC} follows directly from Theorem~\ref{thm:reduction}~and~Theorem~\ref{thm:mainresult}~(Item~2), plus the fact that $\eta\in[0,1)$ can be computed easily, at line~\ref{algo:check_pi-DC:l6}, as we have already mentioned above.
+The (pseudo) singly-exponential time complexity of Algorithm~\ref{algo:check_pi-DC} follows from that of Theorem~\ref{thm:mainresult} (Item~2) plus the fact that all the integer weights in $\Gamma$ are scaled-up by a factor $1/\gamma=|\Sigma_P|\cdot |V|^2+1$ in $\Gamma'_\gamma$; also notice that $\eta\in[0,1)$ can be computed in time $O(|\Sigma_P|\cdot|V|^2)$, as we have already mentioned.
+Therefore, all in, the time complexity stated in Theorem~\ref{thm:mainresult} (Item~2) increases by a factor $1/\gamma=|\Sigma_P|\cdot |V|^2+1$; thus, it is $O\big(|\Sigma_P|^{4}|A|^2|V|^3 + |\Sigma_P|^5|A||V|^4|P| + |\Sigma_P|^6|V|^5|P|\big)W$.
+In the next paragraph we shall improve this time complexity by a factor $|\Sigma_P|\cdot |V|$. \end{proof}